 The word “cyst” is one of the more common conditions that can affect a woman’s reproductive system during their lifetime.
 This is a benign disorder that develops in the ovaries, which can eventually cause complications if not dealt with in time.
 In today’s article we look at all the facts about ovarian cysts that you need to know.

 While most of the time it doesn’t pose a real danger to health, it’s important that all women know what ovarian cysts are and what to do if they’re diagnosed with one.

-That’s why we wanted to share the nine most important facts about ovarian cysts to be aware of.
+That’s why we wanted to share the nine most important facts about ovarian cysts you should be aware of.

-If a pregnancy does not occur, the follicle is naturally reabsorbed.
-However, if this process does not take place, the cell becomes a cyst, giving rise to this type of foreign body.
+If a pregnancy doesn’t occur, the ovary reabsorbs the follicle.
+However, if this process doesn’t take place, the cell becomes a cyst, giving rise to this type of foreign body.

 Please read: The 5 things that affect ovarian health